rust-lang/rust/src/doc/rustc-dev-guide/src/incremental-compilation.md

 But now imagine that in the **next** compilation, the input has changed such that `subquery1` returns **false**.
 In this case, `subquery2` would never execute.
-If try-mark-green were to visit `reads(main_query)` out of order, however, it visit `subquery2` before `subquery1`, and hence execute it.
+If try-mark-green were to visit `reads(main_query)` out of order, however, it might visit `subquery2` before `subquery1`, and hence execute it.
 This can lead to ICEs and other problems in the compiler.

 [dep_graph]: https://github.com/rust-lang/rust/tree/master/src/librustc/dep_graph